-Any regular employee shall be eligible for injury leave who (1) is injured in the scope of employment and is unable to fully perform the duties of the employee's job classification, and (2) receives time loss benefits under the Alaska State Workers' Compensation Act as a result of that injury.
+Any regular employee shall be eligible for up to one (1) year of injury leave who (1) is injured in the scope of employment and is unable to fully perform the duties of the employee's job classification, and (2) receives time loss benefits under the Alaska State Workers' Compensation Act as a result of that injury.
 The employee shall provide the municipality's worker's compensation administrator with all required documentation.
+Employees must provide medical documentation that gives an approximate return-to-work date on which they will be able to perform the full duties of their job classification with or without reasonable accommodation.
+Employees may be required to provide periodic updates to this medical documentation.